johnyang-nv/FB-OCC-TRT/deployment/README.md

    The plugin file `fb-occ_trt_plugin_aarch64.so` will be used when creating the TensorRT engine.

-## Running TensorRT Engine Creation on the Target Platform
+## Running TensorRT Engine Creation on DRIVE Orin

 To create the TensorRT engine, confirm that the target platform (e.g., NVIDIA DRIVE Orin) is set up with NVIDIA DRIVE OS.
 Use the [flashing procedures](https://developer.nvidia.com/drive/downloads) to prepare the target system.